Lancaster makes PGA Tour

 It is an event that draws people who have rarely played games

-before, as well as most (but not all) of the Board of Directors
+before, most (but not the discerning part) of the BPA

 It is an event that makes Don Greenwood shake his head in